|

 | ||||

-| Combining & Saponification | |||||
+Combining & Saponification | |||||

-| Your fats and oils should be about the same temperature as your lye solution.
+Your fats and oils should be about the same temperature as your lye solution, unless you are making a milk soap.
 The more solid oils you use, the higher temperature you will need.
 Saponification is the term used for the chemical reaction that takes place between the lye solution and your fats.
-It starts to take place when you first combine the two and ends between 12-72 hours later.
+It starts to take place when you first combine the two and ends between 12-96 hours later depending if you encourage the exothermic (heat producing) reaction by insulating your soap or retard it by placing it in a cold environment.

 | |||||